 Christopher Robertson is a regular contributor.
 He is an associate professor at the James E. Rogers College of Law, University of Arizona and a research associate with the Edmond J. Safra Center for Ethics at Harvard Law School.

 John A. Robertson is an occasional contributor.
 He holds the Vinson and Elkins Chair at The University of Texas School of Law at Austin, and has written and lectured widely on law and bioethical issues.
 He is currently Chair of the Ethics Committee of the American Society for Reproductive Medicine.

 Susannah Rose is a regular contributor.
 She is a member of the Professional Staff in the Department of Bioethics at Cleveland Clinic, and an Assistant Professor at Case Western Reserve University.

 Al Roth blogs at Market Design and will be cross-posting his health-related content here.
-He is the George Gund Professor of Economics and Business Administration in the Department of Economics at Harvard University and in the Harvard Business School.
+He is the The Craig and Susan McCaw Professor of Economics at Stanford University and the Gund Professor of Economics and Business Administration Emeritus at Harvard University.

 Ted Ruger is a regular contributor to the blog, beginning later this fall.
 He is Professor of Law at the University of Pennsylvania Law School.

 William M. Sage is an occasional contributor.
 He teaches law at the University of Texas at Austin, where he also serves the university as vice provost for health affairs.

 Nadia Sawicki is a regular contributor (who began with us as a guest blogger in Fall 2012).
 She is Assistant Professor of Law at Loyola University Chicago.

 Jeff Skopek is a regular contributor.
 He is an Academic Fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.